leon-thomm/Ryven/README.md

 Please visit the GitHub page: https://leon-thomm.github.io/pyScript/

-If you want to download the software, please clone the latest release.
+If you want to download the software, please use the latest release.

 # Before you download